ambonvik/cimba/docs/tutorial.rst

 driver function we have developed earlier.
 It will take a pointer to a trial as its argument, but the internals of ``cimba_run_experiment()`` cannot know the detailed structure of your ``struct trial``, so it will be passed as a ``void *``.
-We need to explain the number of trials and the size of each tiral struct as the second and third arguments to ``cimba_run_experiment()`` for it to do correct pointer arithmetic internally.
+We need to explain the number of trials and the size of each trial struct as the second and third arguments to ``cimba_run_experiment()`` for it to do correct pointer arithmetic internally.